Mastermind Email: How to Set Up a Dedicated Sending Domain

 By default, all emails sent from our platform will show the name of our email-sending servers in the "sent on behalf of" or "sent via" email headers:

-When you set up your own custom mail server domain, you will see a different "mailed-by", "sent on behalf", or "sent via" field.
+When you set up your custom mail server domain, you will see a different "mailed-by", "sent on behalf", or "sent via" field.

 It would be best if you used a unique subdomain that is not used for any other purpose.
 A subdomain is a secondary part of your root domain.
 For example, if your dedicated sending domain is hello@mg.yourbrand.com, your subdomain would be the “mg” portion.